-The psychology of human behavior program broadens the student's appreciation for the impact of psychology principles in his/her personal life and relationships with the world (eg, marriage, parenting, citizenship, workplace).
-The program is designed to provide opportunities to learn skills and knowledge needed to enhance understanding and management of the human condition in a variety of everyday life situations.
-The bachelor of arts in psychology of human behavior program is typically a terminal, bachelor's level degree www.ozarks.edu/academics/what-can-i-study/psychology Advisors, Ms. Karen Jones, Dr. Joel Hagaman
+The psychology of human behavior program broadens the student's appreciation for the impact of psychology principles in his/her personal life and relationships with the world (e.g., marriage, parenting, citizenship, workplace).
+The program is designed to provide opportunities to learn skills and knowledge needed to enhance understanding and management of the human condition in a variety of everyday life situations. . www.ozarks.edu/academics/what-can-i-study/psychology Advisors, Ms. Karen Jones, Dr. Joel Hagaman

+'''

-- PSY 1003 General Psychology
+PSY 1003 General Psychology

-- 1013 Psychology of Adjustment OR PSY 3053 Health Psychology
+1013 Psychology of Adjustment OR PSY 3053 Health Psychology

-- 2023 Abnormal Psychology
+2023 Abnormal Psychology

-- 2043 History and Systems of Psychology
+2043 History and Systems of Psychology

-- 2053 Group Dynamics
+2053 Group Dynamics

-- 3033 Positive Psychology
+3033 Positive Psychology

-- 3043 Social Psychology
+3043 Social Psychology

-- 4113 Clinical Psychology
+4113 Clinical Psychology

+'''